-- 3.4.A Elevators: Provided only at locations where a fixed ramp could not meet Americans with Disabilities Act (ADA) requirements.
-Currently, MTS provides and maintains elevators at the following Trolley stations: Fashion Valley Transit Center, Stadium (station temporarily closed as of 2021), Grantville Transit Center, SDSU Transit Center, and Grossmont Transit Center.
-The Mid-Coast Light Rail extension opening in late 2021 will add elevators at five additional Trolley stations. - 3.4.B Escalators: The only MTS stop/station with escalators is the SDSU Transit Center, where peak volumes would exceed the capacity of the elevators.
-No other escalators are planned for the system at this time.
+- 3.4.A Elevators: Provided at all locations where a fixed ramp is not available.
+(Some locations with a ramp may also be supplemented by elevators for the convenience of riders.)
+Currently, MTS provides and maintains elevators at the following MTS Trolley stations: Fashion Valley Transit Center, Stadium Trolley Station, Grantville Transit Center, SDSU Transit Center, Grossmont Transit Center, Nobel Drive Trolley Station, UC San Diego Central Campus Station, UC San Diego Health La Jolla Station, Executive Drive Trolley Station, and the UTC Transit Center. - 3.4.B Escalators: The only MTS stop/station with escalators is the SDSU Transit Center, where peak volumes would exceed the capacity of the elevators.
+No other escalators are currently planned for the system.